sdatspun2/error-catalog-service/README.md

 #### Popular API definition specification does not accommodate error metadata

 Widely used [OpenAPI](https://swagger.io/specification/) Specification (OAS) defines a standard, language-agnostic interface for RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
 A consumer can understand and interact with the remote service with a minimal amount of implementation logic.

 However, OAS does not provide any schema element(s) (fields, objects) to list errors that various operations on the service can emit.
-In short, API definition alone does not help the consumer of the API to write robust code that handles errors gracefull unless API developer has put an extra effort of listing errors on the API documentation in some other way.
+In short, API definition alone does not help the consumer of the API to write robust code that handles errors gracefully unless API developer has put an extra effort of listing errors on the API documentation in some other way.

 #### Increased support cost